 New Relic Ruby agent installation video

 This tutorial covers how to install the Ruby agent in your project, configure your Ruby application to use New Relic, confirm that your agent is reporting, and do some basic troubleshooting.

 Install the gem

 The New Relic Ruby agent's gem is available from rubygems.org as

-For applications using Bundler, just add the gem to the Gemfile:
+newrelic_rpm.
+For applications using Bundler, add this gem to the Gemfile:

-If you're using Rails 3 or above, or Rails 2.3 in the recommended configuration, Rails will automatically call
+If you're using Rails 3 or higher, or Rails 2.3 in the recommended configuration, Rails will automatically call

 Bundler.require and cause